captainys/FM/TOWNS/PATCHES/RAIDEN/readme.txt

+More Detailed Instruction:

+(1) Using Towns OS V1.1, format a 1232KB (2HD) floppy disk with [Copy CD Player System] option checked.
+(2) Copy PATCH.EXP in this directory to the floppy disk.
+(3) Copy YSSCSICD.SYS (find it from https://github.com/captainys/FM/tree/master/TOWNS/YSSCSICD/sys) to the floppy disk.
+(4) Add the following line in CONFIG.SYS of the floppy disk.
+DEVICE=YSSCSICD.SYS
+(5) Replace AUTOEXEC.BAT with the following.
+IF EXIST RPATCH.EXE GOTO run
+RUN386 PATCH.EXP Q:\R.EXE \RPATCH.EXE
+:RUN
+RPATCH.EXE
+(6) Insert RAIDEN CD-ROM in the SCSI CD drive, and the floppy disk in A drive, (Do not write protect for the first time.) and power on FM TOWNS.
+Once RAIDEN boots, you can write-protect the floppy disk.

 Reverse Engineering:

 Oh my god!
 R.EXE has its own CD-ROM BIOS in the executable!
 Why did they waste it!?
 Raiden's own CD-ROM BIOS takes exactly the same command set as FM TOWNS original CD-ROM BIOS.
 What I had to do was to replace Raiden's own BIOS call to INT 93H (FM TOWNS's original CD-ROM BIOS).
 It doesn't seem to working as a copy protection.
 Did VING's programmers just want to explore more about FM TOWNS CD-ROM I/O then?